 There are students who leave university without overdrafts, credit cards and personal accounts, and not only have they helped their credit rating, but they have started their adult life after graduation in the best possible position.
 Students who gather debt during university might not understand the consequences once they finish studying – payments still have to be made whether you graduate or not.

-Credit cards and personal accounts are suitable for emergency situations, or for increasing an individual’s credit rating, however, it can easily turn sour if overspending happens.
+Credit cards and personal accounts are suitable for emergency situations, or for increasing an individual’s credit rating; however, it can easily turn sour if overspending happens.
 Depending on the terms and conditions, some accounts can charge interest of up to 40%, and if repayments are missed or overdue, the issue charges can be extortionate.
 Students should prepare for the worst if they spend on credit accounts, and make every minimum payment due to avoid extra charges.

 Students budgeting – students should create a monthly, weekly and daily budget to keep their finances on track.
-A monthly budget will help them understand their total incomings and outgoings for all bills and groceries, whilst a weekly budget will show a more detailed breakdown of the activities and spending that occur each week, and a daily budget can really bring home the amount of money they have every day.
+A monthly budget will help them understand their total incomings and outgoings for all bills and groceries, while a weekly budget will show a more detailed breakdown of the activities and spending that occur each week, and a daily budget can really bring home the amount of money they have every day.
 The daily spending cap will provide students with a better understanding of how much they spend each day, and the importance of planning ahead for bigger spending.

 Join the 75,000 students that have already found their future career by taking our short 60-second degree quiz.
 Find out what you're like and what you could do, by discovering your strengths, personality, what you're passionate about, and some jobs and degree subjects that may be perfect for you!Take Uni Degree Quiz